Police: 8 dead in shooting at FedEx facility in Indianapolis

 It was at least the third mass shooting this year in Indianapolis alone.
 Five people, including a pregnant woman, were shot and killed in January, and a man was accused of killing three adults and a child before abducting his daughter during at argument at a home in March.

+"I am heartbroken by the mass shooting at the FedEx facility here in Indianapolis and praying for all affected by this tragedy," Rep. Andre Carson, a Democrat whose district includes much of the city, tweeted.

-Police were called to reports of gunfire Thursday just after 11 p.m., and officers observed an active shooting scene, Cook said.
+Police were called to reports of gunfire Thursday just after 11 p.m., and officers "came in contact with (an) active shooter incident," Cook said.
 The gunman later killed himself.

-“We're still trying to ascertain the exact reason and cause for this incident,” Cook said.
+"The officers responded, they came in and did their job.
+A lot of them are trying to face this, because this is a sight that no one should have to see," Cook said.

-“We are aware of the tragic shooting at our FedEx Ground facility near the Indianapolis airport.
-Safety is our top priority, and our thoughts are with all those who are affected,” the statement said.
+"We are deeply shocked and saddened by the loss of our team members following the tragic shooting at our FedEx Ground facility in Indianapolis," the statement said.
+"Our most heartfelt sympathies are with all those affected by this senseless act of violence."

 Family members gathered at a nearby hotel to await word on loved ones.
 Some said employees aren't allowed to have their phones with them while working shifts at the facility, making it difficult to contact them, WTHR-TV reported.